JMW NATURES IMAGES

 Damsel Fish

 As photography goes...it seems that the camera gods like to play games with me on my photo adventures.
 This kinda reminds me of one of the Grand Cayman trips for underwater photography a few years ago, someone said let's get some orchids to take back home.
 Ole Mikie said Hell Yas !!!
-I offered to climb the trees to cut down the orchids while being hungover from drinking way too many Seaview Specials, a multi-colored, multi-flavored rum drink, which is poured into the glass in layers, from the night before.
+I offered to climb the trees to cut down the orchids while being hungover from drinking way too many Seaview Specials, from the night before.
+This is a multi-colored, multi-flavored rum drink, which is poured into the glass in layers.
 That little tree climbing adventure netted me a very bad case of poisonwood, similar to poison ivy but much worse.
 By the time I got back home stateside, I already had a case of severe arm rash.

 No comments: